-• The removal of rent control and changes in the Tenant Protection Act (June 1998) are expected to increase the number of evictions.
+The removal of rent control and changes in the Tenant Protection Act (June 1998) are expected to increase the number of evictions

-Regional Council recognized the need for action when they approved a motion on November 14, 1998 requesting that the Federal Government declare homelessness a National Disaster.
+The factors that place individuals at risk of becoming homeless will not be removed simply by the passage of time.
+Prevention strategies are required immediately to stop the increase in the number of persons who are homeless.
+Regional Council recognized the need for action when they approved a motion on November 14, 1998, requesting that the Federal Government declare homelessness a national disaster.